xiix0/scam/README.md

-You work very hard.
-Don't try to think as well.
+You have the capacity to learn from mistakes.
+You'll learn a lot today.